mattlehrer/mimir-app/README.md

 - [ ] Create report view
 - [ ] Expose and store GA viewids
 - [ ] Setup RLS on Supabase
+- [ ] Use progressive enhancement on signup/signin forms (wait for sveltekit form changes)

 ## Developing